Publishing and Distributing

 Content distribution is the process of sharing and promoting published content.
 It is how a business presents content to the target audience through different media formats and channels.

-With the multitude of media channels and platforms that exist to choose from, as well as the overabundance of content competing for attention, consideration must go into the type of promotion used.
+With the multitude of media channels and platforms to choose from, and the overabundance of content competing for attention, consideration must go into the type of promotion used.

 A few examples of the different content types for distribution include:

-Also, depending on the target audience and the resources available to the business, the channels used to distribute content will vary.
-The different channels a business can choose fall into three different categories:
+Additionally, depending on the target audience and the resources available to the business, the channels used to distribute content will vary.
+The different channels a company can choose fall into three categories:

 Owned content distribution

-The content channel that a business owns is known as an owned channel.
-A business is able to control when and how the content is published on an owned channel.
-Examples of this include the company website, blog, email newsletter, social media profiles, etc. The downside to this type of channel is that it can be difficult to gain traction with an audience visiting often.
+The content channel a company owns is known as an owned channel.
+A company can control when and how the content is published on an owned channel.
+Examples include the company website, blog, email newsletters, social media profiles, etc. The downside to this channel type is that gaining traction and getting your audience to visit often can be challenging.

 Earned content distribution

 Sometimes referred to as shared channels, an earned channel is when a third party promotes or shares the content created by the business.
-Examples of third parties include customers, bloggers, or anyone who shares the content free of charge.
+Examples of third parties include customers, bloggers, or anyone who shares the content for free.

-Earned channels range from guest post articles to product reviews to social shares and more.
-Even open forums and communities such as Reddit can be considered an earned channel.
+Earned channels range from guest post articles to product reviews to social shares.
+Open forums and communities such as Reddit are considered earned channels too.

 Paid content distribution

-Any distribution that the business explicitly pays for is known as a paid content distribution channel.
-Primary examples that fall under this category include pay-per-click (PPC) and social media ads.
+Any distribution the business explicitly pays for is a paid content distribution channel.
+Primary examples under this category include pay-per-click (PPC), programmatic, and social media ads.

 What Is Content Publishing?